-If they’re not quite ready but you have issues with birds and squirrels taking the seeds, you can cut the flower head off and put a paper bag around them and then leave them to dry out in a garage or shed for another week or two will be ok.
+If they are not quite ready but you are experiencing issues with birds and squirrels taking the seeds, you can cut the flower head off and put a paper bag around them and then leave them to dry out in a garage or shed for another week or two will be okay.

 If you have more sunflowers than you need, you can also cut one of the heads off and leave it on the ground for the squirrels and birds and they might leave the other ones alone.
 This is what I usually do.

 Sunflowers take about 80-120 days to fully mature and you need to act before they completely dry out.
-There are various methods you can use to harvest your seeds but the most common ones include:
+There are various methods you can use to harvest your seeds but the most common ones include these steps:

 Allowing the seeds to fully ripen before detaching the head from the stem.
-When the seeds are fully ripe, cut off the head ensuring to leave a little stem to grip the head securely.
+When the seeds are fully ripe, cut off the head ensuring to leave a little stem so you can grip the head securely.

 Alternatively, you could harvest a little bit earlier when 1/3 of the seeds in the centre are left to mature.
 In this method, one cuts off the head ensuring to leave a longer stem (10cm) attached and wraps the sunflower in a paper bag to prevent wildlife from accessing them.
 Suspend the heads in a well-ventilated area and wait for them to dry for a week or two.